 What You Don’t Know About Body Wash

-Body wash is your best bet if you want more moisturised skin.
+Body wash is your best bet if you want the more moisturised skin.
 But if you really want to keep your skin’s moisture, follow up each bath with lotion.
 When you shower, it is best to wash it off with warm water.
 And do not make the mistake of squeezing too much out and wasting the product.
 A little goes a long way, and that’s what the loofah or washcloth is there for.
 To give you a bit of lather.
 If you are a germophobe, the body wash is the most hygienic shower option because bar soaps are often shared and then sit in the shower collecting bacteria.

 We thought you would switch to the body wash.
 Read more about Dr. Hauschka Lavender Sandalwood Calming Body Wash HERE.